 Style your bot

-Make sure your bot stays true to your brand’s visual identity.
-Uploading an avatar is a great way to reinforce this.
-It can be as simple as your company logo, but a cartoon-style graphic works well too.
+Ensure your bot stays true to your brand’s visual identity.
+Having an avatar is a great way to reinforce this.
+It can be as simple as a company logo, but a cartoon graphic works well too.

-Avoid using an image of a real person since it can provide the wrong idea to customers.
+We recommend not using an image of a real person as it can provide the wrong idea to customers.

 You can also customize the colors, fonts, and more of the Certainly Widget.
-We recommend consulting your organization's brand style guide first.
+Consider how you can make your chatbot stand out while still aligning with your organization's brand style guide.

 Use the right language

 The chatbot should reflect the tone of your brand as well.
 Have fun with the messaging while staying aligned with your company’s identity.
-Emojis are a great way to add a bit of personality!
+Emojis are a great way to add personality!

 Everyday, conversational vocabulary is best to create a more relaxed, casual environment.
 Keep things informative and straight to the point, and always be respectful.